TheFreeman193/NordVPN-Servers/docs/Get-NordVPNGroupList.md

 Africa, the Middle East and India         128
 ```

-Displays a list of NordVPN server groups, with the number of servers in each group.
+Displays a list of NordVPN server groups, with the number of servers in each
+group.
 Notable is the use of a calculated property in Format-Table.

-Observing the mutual exclusivity of some groups, the total number of servers can be calculated and verified:
+Observing the mutual exclusivity of some groups, the total number of servers
+can be calculated and verified:

-Taking the the sum of Double VPN, Dedicated IP, Standard, and Obfuscated servers: 67 + 118 + 5177 + 467 = 5829 .
+- Taking the the sum of Double VPN, Dedicated IP, Standard, and Obfuscated
+  servers: `67 + 118 + 5177 + 467 = 5829`.
-Taking the sum of Europe, Americas, APAC and AMEI: 2737 + 2307 + 657 + 128 = 5829 .
+- Taking the sum of Europe, Americas, APAC and AMEI:
+  `2737 + 2307 + 657 + 128 = 5829`.

 ## PARAMETERS

 ### -Offline
-Temporarily overrides the OfflineMode setting and uses the fallback file stored in NordVPN_Groups.xml .
+Temporarily overrides the OfflineMode setting and uses the fallback file stored
-This does not change the value of the setting but is useful when access to the web API is not available.
+in NordVPN_Groups.xml.
+This does not change the value of the setting but is
+useful when access to the web API is not available.

 The fallback file can be updated when online with `-UpdateFallback`.

 ```yaml